elevationtools/mako/README.md

 ### Solve problems with sub-make usage:

-Within a single `make` process, the following problems are inherently solved, but use of sub-make requires some extra work (this library) to solve these problems.
+Within a single `make` process, the following problems are inherently solved, but use of sub-make requires some extra work to solve them (hence the need for this library).

 - Allow defining dependencies across components (across Makefiles) with automatic transitive dependency resolution.